LuciaRavazzi/AdvancedMachineLearning/README.md

-# Master_AdvancedMachineLearning
+# Advanced machine learning

 This project's aim is the classification of fruit images from the dataset 'Fruits 360' by implementing neural networks.
-Tha data is contained in the zip file 'fruit-360'.
+Tha data is contained could be downloaded from https://www.kaggle.com/moltean/fruits.

 All the code was implemented through Google Colab platform and it was written in Python.